dhealy05/TimeStamp/readme.md

 in /variants, for your convenience.

 Stamp Erratum:
+Note: Around 1/31/2020, TradeBot began to suffer infrastructure issues that led to performance degradation and made the data unusable, which is why we halt there.
+The data is left available for verification.
 For June 3, there is no timestamp;
 June 21 has a stamp that is improperly named as June 22;
 and June 22 is stamped around 12 hours later than it should be.